Here's what's in the $858 billion defense bill - KESQ

 By Tami Luhby, CNN

-Congress is on its way to passing a bipartisan $858 billion defense bill that would give service members a hefty pay raise, bolster support for Ukraine and Taiwan, and rescind the US military’s Covid-19 vaccine mandate.
+Congress has passed a bipartisan $858 billion defense bill that would give service members a hefty pay raise, bolster support for Ukraine and Taiwan, and rescind the US military’s Covid-19 vaccine mandate.

-The House last week approved the massive National Defense Authorization Act, known as the NDAA, by a vote of 350-80.
-The Senate is expected to take it up Thursday and pass it with support from both parties.
+The Senate voted Thursday to pass the massive National Defense Authorization Act, known as the NDAA, with bipartisan support.
+It follows the House’s bipartisan approval of the legislation last week.

+The legislation now goes to President Joe Biden for his signature.
+The White House views the removal of the mandate as “a mistake,” press secretary Karine Jean-Pierre said Monday.
+But she declined to say whether Biden would sign a bill that ends the requirement, noting that the president will “judge the bill in its entirety.”

 The defense bill outlines the policy agenda for the Department of Defense and the US military and authorizes spending in line with the Pentagon’s priorities.
 But it does not appropriate the funding itself.

-The must-pass legislation, which would authorize $817 billion specifically for the Department of Defense, would provide $45 billion more than President Joe Biden’s budget request earlier this year.
+The must-pass legislation, which would authorize $817 billion specifically for the Department of Defense, would provide $45 billion more than Biden’s budget request earlier this year.

 The increase for fiscal year 2023 is intended to address the effects of inflation and accelerate the implementation of the national defense strategy, according to the Senate Armed Services Committee.
 It would authorize $12.6 billion for the inflation impact on purchases, $3.8 billion for the impact on military construction projects and $2.5 billion for the impact on fuel purchases, according to a bill summary from the committee.

+The NDAA also includes provisions to strengthen air power and land warfare defense capabilities, as well as cybersecurity.

-The legislation also shows Congress’ continued support for helping Ukraine repel Russia’s invasion, even though several Republican lawmakers have raised questions about the ongoing US aid.
+And the legislation shows Congress’ continued support for helping Ukraine repel Russia’s invasion, even though several Republican lawmakers have raised questions about the ongoing US aid.

 “That’s the important thing — that you don’t see any diminution in the bipartisan consensus about providing support to Ukraine, despite having heard a lot about rising concerns,” said Mark Cancian, a senior adviser at the Center for Strategic and International Studies, a think tank.